Moments

 • You can add the Start chatbot (Answers) element only after an Evaluate inbound message element.
 So, these 2 elements must be in the same branch in the flow.

 • Transfer to agent must be done in the flow.
 If the chatbot contains the To agent element and the end user reaches this element, the end user returns to the flow.
-Use the Start a conversation element in the flow to connect the end user to an agent.
+Use the Transfer chat to agent element in the flow to connect the end user to an agent.

 Process overview